ThePrimeagen/fem-algos/lessons/03-our-first-datastructure/B-array.md

 <br/>

 ### So lets talk about arrays. (white board time)
-Covering:  Lets practice our O(N)!!
+Covering:  Lets practice our BigO!!!

 * What are arrays
 * Getting at specific index